Michele997/Climate-Change-Debate-Polarization/README.md

 # Climate-Change-Debate-Polarization
 This repository contains the dataset used in our research paper "How Deep is the Divide?
 A Framework for Evaluating Polarization in Online Social Platforms."
+This dataset is a subset of the dataset obtained through the Hydration process of 'The Climate Change Twitter Dataset' (Effrosynidis et al., 2022).
 The dataset is a comprehensive collection of tweets on climate change topic and their related information.

 ## Dataset Description
 The dataset is divided into six parts due to file size constraints.
 Each part is a CSV file that includes a subset of the entire dataset.
 The data consists of a collection of tweets and their associated metadata.
 The following fields are included for each tweet: